codyolsendummy/cms-sanity-pr-check/README.md

 #### You can also set them manually

-Run `cd studio && npx @sanity/cli init`.
+Run `cd studio && npx sanity init`.
 You'll then be able to select from existing projects.
 The CLI will update sanity.json with the project ID and dataset name.

 Copy the `.env.local.example` file in this directory to `.env.local` (which will be ignored by Git):